27. North West London

 What does the STP mean for my area?

-Closure of Ealing Hospital A&E and the possible complete closure of the sites acute service (i.e. emergency care)
+Closure of Ealing Hospital A&E and the possible complete closure of the hospital's acute service (i.e. emergency care).

-Closing the majority of Charing Cross hospital, leaving only 13% of the hospital remaining.
-10 major services will be axed, including: 24/7 A&E, emergency surgery, intensive care and a range of complex emergency and non-emergency medical and surgical treatments. (continued in ‘further information’).
-Placing further strain on Northwick Park and St Mark’s Hospitals.
+Closure of the majority of Charing Cross hospital, leaving only 13% of the hospital remaining.
+Ten major services will be axed, including: 24/7 A&E, emergency surgery, intensive care and a range of complex emergency and non-emergency medical and surgical treatments.
+This would place further strain on Northwick Park and St Mark’s Hospitals.

 Following the closure of several North West London A&E departments, local hospitals have reported a considerable drop in performance standards.
 Only 60% of people were seen within the four hour A&E target waiting time.
 (Standards dictate that 95% of patients should be seen within this time limit)

 The Centre for Health and the Public Interest has found that poor residents were much more likely to be affected by A&E downgrades or closure.

 - Longer waiting times for elective care;